Piwimau/SCUnit/README.md

     <img src="resources/SCUnit.png" alt="SCUnit Logo" width="50%"/>
 </p>

 SCUnit is a small, easy-to-use unit testing framework for C. With no complex configuration or setup required, it allows you to focus on the important things: Writing and executing tests.

 ## Why should you use SCUnit?

-SCUnit is written in the popular [XUnit](https://en.wikipedia.org/wiki/XUnit) style.
-If you have ever worked with a framework like [NUnit](https://nunit.org/) or [JUnit](https://junit.org/junit5/) before, you will feel right at home.
+SCUnit is written using the popular [XUnit](https://en.wikipedia.org/wiki/XUnit) style.
+If you've ever worked with a framework like [NUnit](https://nunit.org) or [JUnit](https://junit.org/junit5) before, you'll feel right at home.
 Even if you've never done any unit testing, you won't face a steep learning curve as SCUnit is specifically designed to be small and easy to use.
 All you need to get started is a compliant C23 compiler, include SCUnit in your sources and link it as a library to your test executable.

+Before we go into more detail, here's a simple example of what testing with SCUnit looks like:

 ```c
 #include <SCUnit/scunit.h>